 NOW THEREFORE, THE PARTIES MUTUALLY AGREE AS FOLLOWS:

+Section 3 of Exhibit A of the Memorandum of Understanding, is amended to read as follows:

 Section 3.
 Road Maintenance Responsibility/Implementation.

-Prior to commencement of Project work involving heavy loading, which will be prior to reservoir drawdown, KRRC Contractor will undertake repairs and apply an asphalt overlay to Copco Road (KRRC Contractor Roadway Work).
-Quantities, locations, and costs for KRRC Contractor Roadway Work are specified in the Preemptive Roadway Repair Plan (Table 1).
-The Parties recognize actual costs for the Asphalt Overlay may differ from estimated costs and agree that in such event KRRC Contractor will fulfill its obligation with overlay of 7500 tons over 7 miles.
+Prior to commencement of Project work involving heavy loading, which will be prior to reservoir drawdown, KRRC Contractor will undertake repairs to Copco Road.
+Quantities, locations, and costs for KRRC Contractor Roadway Work are specified in the Roadway Repair Plan (Table 1) (KRRC Contractor Roadway Work).
 The County will approve the locations and the completion of KRRC Contractor Roadway Work pursuant to standards specified in Section 7 of this Exhibit A. KRRC Contractor will be responsible for complying with all applicable state and federal laws, including prevailing wage.

-During this same period, the County will undertake repairs and apply single-chip seal to Copco Road, Ager Road, and Ager-Beswick Road (Siskiyou County Roadway Work).
+The County will undertake repairs to Copco Road, Ager Road, and Ager-Beswick Road (Siskiyou County Roadway Work).
 Quantities, costs, and locations for Siskiyou County Roadway Work are specified in Table 1.
-KRRC shall deposit Eight Hundred Ten Thousand Dollars ($810,000.00) in an escrow account by May 1, 2022.
+KRRC shall deposit Eight Hundred Ten Thousand Dollars ($810,000.00) in a trust account by May 1, 2022.
 The County may not draw on such funds until July 1, 2022, or the KRRC’s acceptance of the Final Order, whichever is later.
 The County shall draw on that account based on actual expenditure for Siskiyou County Roadway Work.
-Such work will be completed, and the escrow account will terminate, not more than one year following KRRC Contractor’s completion of the Project work involving heavy loading related to dam removal.
+Such work will be completed, and the trust account will terminate, not more than one year following KRRC Contractor’s completion of the Project work involving heavy loading related to dam removal.
 The terms and conditions for deposits, withdrawals, reporting and accounting, and termination of the account, shall be specified in an implementation agreement between KRRC and the County.

+Following dam removal and equipment demobilization, by KRRC contractor post-removal road repairs will commence that are the responsibility of both KRRC and the County.
+These repairs include, but pursuant to Section 6 (Repair of Significant Damage), may not be limited to, road preparation work, digouts, handpatches and application of asphalt overlay (Table 1).
+The Parties recognize actual costs for the Asphalt Overlay may differ from estimated costs and agree that in such event KRRC Contractor will fulfill its obligation with overlay of mileage based on the budget stated in Table 1 (row 2), although KRRC Contractor will also be responsible to repair damage caused by the Project as specified in Section 6.

-The KRRC Contractor Roadway Work and the Siskiyou County Roadway Work are collectively referred to hereinafter as the “Preemptive Roadway Work.”
-The Parties shall fully cooperate with each other and other contractors to schedule and coordinate the Preemptive Roadway Work so as to avoid any delay or hindrance of any Project work, and to assure orderly and expeditious performance and completion of all work as a whole.TABLE 1
+The KRRC Contractor Roadway Work and the Siskiyou County Roadway Work are collectively referred to hereinafter as the “Roadway Work.”
+The Parties shall fully cooperate with each other and other contractors to schedule and coordinate the Roadway Work so as to avoid any delay or hindrance of any Project work, and to assure orderly and expeditious performance and completion of all work as a whole.

-PREEMPTIVE ROADWAY WORK
+Table 1.
+Roadway Work